labtst-online/fast-payment_service/README.md

-# FastBoosty – Payment Service
+# Payment Service

 The Payment Service is responsible for managing user payments.
-It is part of the **FastBoosty** app.
+It is part of the FastAPI app.

 ## Tech Stack